MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-non-native-vlan.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-supplemental-package.md)]

-This article describes how to deploy Azure Stack HCI using an existing configuration file that uses a non-native VLAN ID for the management network, instead of the default native VLAN ID `0`.
+By default, when you deploy Azure Stack HCI using an existing configuration file, a native VLAN ID `0` is used for the management network.
+This article provides instructions for a specific deployment scenario where you deploy Azure Stack HCI using a non-native VLAN ID for the management network instead of the native one.

 ## Prerequisites